Ganesh Chaturthi: Celebration in India

-On the same day, Chaurchan festival is celebrated in Mithila region of Bihar which is related to Ganesha and the moon-god Chandra.
+On the same day, Chaurchan festival is celebrated in Mithila region of Bihar which is related to Ganesha and Chandra, the Hindu moon god.

 The date for the festival is usually decided by the presence of Chaturthi Thithi.
 The festival is held during "Bhadrapada Madyahanaa Purvabaddha".
 If the Chaturthi Thiti begins at night on the previous day and gets over by morning on next day, then the next day is observed as Vinayaka Chaturthi.

 In the consecration ceremony, a priest performs a Prana Pratishtha to invite Ganesh like a guest.
 This is followed by the 16-step Shodashopachara ritual, (Sanskrit: Shodash, 16; Upachara, process) during which coconut, jaggery, modaks, durva grass and red hibiscus (Jaswand) flowers are offered to the idol.
 Depending on the region and time zone, the ceremony commences with hymns from the Rigveda, the Ganapati Atharvashirsa, the Upanishads and the Ganesh stotra (prayer) from the Narada Purana are chanted.
-In Maharashtra as well as Goa, Aartis are performed with friends and family, typically in the morning and evening.
+In Maharashtra as well as Goa, aarti is performed with friends and family, typically in the morning and evening.

 In preparation for the festival, artisans create clay models of Ganesha for sale.
-The images (murtis) range in size from 3/4 in for homes to over 70 ft for large community celebrations.
+The images (Murtis) range in size from 3/4 in for homes to over 70 ft for large community celebrations.

 On the last day of the festival, the tradition of Ganesh visarjan or nimajjanam (lit. "immersion") takes places, when the Ganesha images are immersed in a river, sea or water body.
 On the last day, the devotees come out in processions carrying the idols of Ganesha, culminating in immersion.
 It is believed that the god who comes to the earthly realm on Ganesh Chaturthi, returns to his celestial abode after immersion.
 The celebration of Ganesh Chaturthi also denotes the significance of the cycle of birth, life and death.
 It is believed that when the idol of the Ganesha is taken out for immersion, it also takes away with it the various obstacles of the house and these obstacles are destroyed along with the immersion.
 Every year, people wait with great anticipation to celebrate the festival of Ganesh Chaturthi.